SENSE-Lab-OSU/MotionSenseHRV-BioImpedance-Interface/README.md

 # MotionSenseHRV3-AD5940-Integration

 Welcome to the MotionSenseHRV3 Bluetooth Data Collection Repository!
-This Repo contains both projects for Zephr-based Data Collection (in multiple formats) for both MotionSense 2 and 3, as well as a python based data collection gui application.
+This Repo contains both projects for Zephr-based Data Collection (in multiple formats) for both MotionSense 2 and 3, as well as a python based data collection gui application that works as a standalone and Lab Streaming Layer interface.

 # Getting Started